wtRinaldi/portfolio/content/blog/leveraging-your-team.md

 ::

 ::Paragraph
-On my very first day as a Software Engineer, contracted by Vanguard in SE PA, I was standing in the hall waiting more a meeting room to open up.
+On my very first day as a Software Engineer contracted by Vanguard in SE PA, I found myself waiting in the hall for a meeting room to become available.
-I didn't know anyone since this was my first day, I was standing by myself leaning up against the wall, holding my notebook, across from the meeting room.
+Being new, I stood alone, leaning against the wall, holding my notebook, across from the meeting room.
 ::

 ::Paragraph
-My new and very talented engineering manager approached me and started a conversation with some small talk, welcoming me to the team.
-He ended the conversation by providing me with some valuable words of advice for starting my new career that I have never forgotten.
-He said, "If you want to get a lot done, leverage your team."
+Soon, my new and very talented engineering manager approached me, initiating a conversation with some small talk and welcoming me to the team.
+As our conversation concluded, he imparted some valuable words of advice that have stayed with me ever since: "If you want to get a lot done, leverage your team."
 ::

 ::Paragraph
-I think back to this moment often as this talented senior engineering manager chose these words, this advice, to start my career.
-It must have held enough significance in his experience to offer this advice first.
-So, why was this so important?
+Reflecting on this moment, I realize the significance of these words chosen by my experienced senior manager to kickstart my career.
+But why were they so important?
 ::

 <br />